-The Collier County Sheriff’s Office is cautioning residents -- especially senior citizens -- to be aware that distraction burglars are again at work.
+The Collier County Sheriff’s Office cautions residents to be aware distraction burglars are again at work.

 These criminals generally target senior citizens by deceiving and distracting the victim.
 They typically pose as tree trimmers, appliance repair workers or contractors pointing to a problem with a roof.

 CCSO urges all residents to take certain precautions if there is a stranger at the door.